 If you can afford a complete home studio for $600, then iZotope Spire might not be a great option for you.
 But, if you want a portable, mini-sized, all-in-one audio recorder that has all the professional quality sound features of complex recording gear, then iZotope Spire studio is an ideal option.
 Although it’s not going to record ultra-high-resolution audio, the 48kHz/24-bit audio it records is more than enough for what this device is built for.

 The iZotope Spire is an astounding way to get an intelligent recording and awesome sound on the go.
 As a smart, portable recording interface, it does a great job.

-In case Spire doesn’t reach your expectations, check out the 5 best portable audio recorders in the market.
+In case that Spire doesn’t reach your expectations, check out the 7 best portable audio recorders in the market.

 We are sorry that this post was not useful for you!